InternetHealthReport/internet-yellow-pages/iyp/crawlers/cloudflare/README.md

 - [Top 100 ASes querying each of the 10,000 highest ranked domain names](https://developers.cloudflare.com/api/operations/radar_get__top_ases): Same as above, but fetch AS numbers instead.

 All rankings are based on one week of data.
 Cloudflare radar's top location and ASes is available for both domain names and host names.
-Results are likely accounting for all NS, A, AAAA queries made to cloudlare resolver, since NS queries for hostnames make no sense IYP links these results to `DomanName` nodes.
+Results are likely accounting for all NS, A, AAAA queries made to Cloudflare's resolver.
+Since NS queries for host names make no sense IYP links these results to `DomainName` nodes.

 ## Graph representation